ryn5/student-planner/README.md

 throw a TagAlreadyExistsException.
 These exceptions are thrown when called in other methods such as Planner.createTag() and Planner.createTask(), both of which are called in the console UI and GUI classes.
 Tests for these exceptions can be found in PlannerTest and TagListTest.

+## Phase 4: Task 3
+If I had more time, I would have liked to create more helper functions in the Planner class to improve readability and reduce dependency/coupling.
+In terms of the class hierarchy, I'm happy with the current design and with how everything is organized.